aws-observability/aws-otel-python/README.md

-# AWS Distro for OpenTelemetry Python SDK
+# AWS Distro for OpenTelemetry Python Language

-AWS Distro for OpenTelemetry Python SDK (ADOT Python SDK) is a distribution of [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) with components to trace applications in a format compatible with the AWS X-Ray service.
+This repo hosts documentation and sample apps for the ADOT Python library which provides the AWS service integrations for traces and metrics for the [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) library.
+The library can be configured to support trace applications with the AWS X-Ray service.
 This enables all the features of the OpenTelemetry project and configures its components to create traces that can be viewed in the AWS X-Ray console and allow propagation of those contexts across multiple downstream AWS services.

 ## How it works